jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 and time to market is important,
 I think the NMMM is the best.

-[^cheap]:   The price of a [hetzner](https://www.hetzner.com/dedicated-rootserver)
+[^cheap]:   The price of a [Hetzner](https://www.hetzner.com/dedicated-rootserver)
-        machine is 45 euro's per month.
+        machine is `€ 45` euro's per month.
-        This gives you 1 terrabyte of raid-1 disks,
+        This gives you 1 terabyte of raid-1 disks,
         12 threads and 64g of ram.
         You [currently](https://aws.amazon.com/blogs/aws/new-t3-instances-burstable-cost-effective-performance/)
-        pay around 240 dollar per month for a t3.2xlarge instance.
+        pay around `$ 240` dollar per month for a t3.2xlarge instance.
         That's halve the amount of ram and only 8 vCPU's (not dedicated threads) and that doesn't include network cost or storage.
-        It's safe to say that hetzner is *cheap*.
+        It's safe to say that Hetzner is *cheap*.
-        <p>Of course on aws you can get a much smaller machine for a cheaper price per month,
+        <p>Of course on AWS you can get a much smaller machine for a cheaper price per month,
         which may sound good initially,
         but as soon as you need larger or more machines, a dedicated machine become much more cost effective.